-Making the Case for Action-Oriented Research on Climate Adaptation
+Making the Case for Action-Oriented Research Focused Climate Adaptation

 Launched in January 2021, as part of the UK COP26 Presidency Adaptation & Resilience campaign, the UK Foreign, Commonwealth and Development Office (FCDO), along with its partners has established the Adaptation Research Alliance (ARA).
 It brings into coalition researchers and ‘research’ and ‘action’ funders to co-develop action-oriented adaptation research.
 The research will inform effective adaptation to climate change, through the promotion of research activities that are collaborative and Southern-led to build capacity and strengthen relationships between research and action.

-As one of the initial 31 organisations co-developing ARA, PlanAdapt is involved in several ways.
-Led by a collaborative partnership between PlanAdapt and SouthSouthNorth, PlanAdapt’s Jesse DeMaria-Kinney performs the role of Head of Secretariat supported by PlanAdapt’s Dr. Sumetee Pahwa Gajjar as part of the coordination unit.
-They work to co-develop long-duration programmes with partners that deliver resources for action-oriented adaptation research in developing countries to meet the needs identified by communities.
+As one of the initial 31 organisations co-developing ARA, PlanAdapt has been involved in several ways.
+Led by a collaborative partnership between PlanAdapt and SouthSouthNorth, PlanAdapt performed the role of Head of Secretariat in 2021 and 2022.
+The initial goal was to co-develop long-duration programmes with partners that deliver resources for action-oriented adaptation research in developing countries to meet the needs identified by communities.